Ares-Developers/Ares-docs/new/sidescountries/uicountry.rst

 ---------------------------

 :tagdef:`[Country]File.Flag=filename, *including* the .pcx extension` The PCX file to use for the country's flag, in the format "filename.pcx".
+If if the flag is not set or the file does not exist, a warning is written into the debug log.
 :tagdef:`[Country]File.ObserverBackground=filename, *including* the .pcx or .shp extension` The SHP or PCX file to use for the country's background in observer mode, in the format "filename.shp" or "filename.pcx".
 The size should be 121x96.
 The